bobbycoleman-dev/JobTrack/README.md

 ## Functionality

 When first visiting the site, you are brought to the Login screen if you have an account, or you can travel to the Registration screen to create an account.
-The registration form takes your full name, a selected (unique) username, your email, and password/confirm password.
-After successfully registering, you are taken to the login screen to login in.
+The registration form takes your full name, your email, and password/confirm password.
+After successfully registering, you are taken to the onboarding screen.
+Filling in the information on the onboarding screen is optional, but you can choose to complete it by filling in your social links (LinkedIn, GitHub, Portfolio, Personal Website, Other Website), choosing your daily application submit goal (defaulted at 5), and choosing your theme.

-After logging in, your information is stored in your personal browser local storage to maintain your login state even after closing the browser, and you are brought to the home screen which features a navigation on the left, users and trending languages on the right, and the main post feed in the middle.
+After logging in, your information is stored in your personal browser local storage to maintain your login state even after closing the browser, and you are brought to the home screen which features a navigation on the left and a beautiful dashboard that displays all the pertinant information for your applications.

-From the home screen, a user can post code, traverse to their personal profile, view other user profiles, and search all posts in the [Array] array.

-A user can view a single post, like that post, and comment on that post.
-A user can also follow other users and view their own followers.

-Because [Array] is fully responsive, a user can also view posts and make posts from their tablet or mobile device.
+The navigation on the left includes a link to the dashboard, a link to a calendar that displays your scheduled interviews (future feature), your personal user settings, and a button to log an application.
+At the bottom of the navigation, a user can choose a new theme that will also be stored in local storage for persistance.

+Logging an application is a simple process by asking for the most basic information such as company name, position title, company and position websites, location, whether it is remote, hybrid, or on-site, and any notes you wish to include about the position.
+At the top of the log application screen are clickable texts for your submitted social links that copy them to your clipboard for quick copy and paste when submitting applications in another browser window.

+The main part of the dashboard is the table that holds all your application information for a quick search.
+A user can search by Company or Position, can sort by newest, oldest, compnay a-z/z-a, and position a-z/z-a, and filter by application status.
+The table also has quick access to the company or position website.

+Lastly, the view application screen shows all the information about a single application where a user can quickly update an app status or the notes.

 [Return to Table of Contents](#table-of-contents)